French Alternative Energies and Atomic Energy Commission: University of Paris-Saclay

+(Since 2017, these two centers merged into CEA Paris-Saclay center, and are now referred to as sites in that center.)

 The CEA researchers involved in the University of Paris-Saclay represent over 20% of the university's research potential, particularly in the field of physics and engineering.
-CEA maintains a strong presence in training to master and engineer level by administrating INSTN, wherein various courses are taught by its researchers.
+CEA maintains a strong presence in training to master and engineer level by administering INSTN, wherein various courses are taught by its researchers.

 CEA has around 400 researchers who hold an accreditation to supervise research, making it a significant contributor to the research and doctoral programs of the University Paris-Saclay.

 INSTN

 The INSTN, Institut national des sciences et techniques nucléaires (National Institute for Nuclear Science and Technology) is a public higher education institution administered by the CEA (French Atomic Energy and Alternative Energies Commission) under the joint authority of the Ministry of National Education, Higher Education and Research, the Ministry of the Economy, Industry and the Digital Sector and the Ministry of the Environment, Energy and Marine Affairs.